Swimming shed: Tourist spot

-Nowadays, the swimming shed is still used by older swimmers and residents of the neighbourhood early in the morning.
+The swimming shed is still used by older swimmers and residents of the neighbourhood early in the morning.
 It is also a popular photo location among enthusiasts and newlyweds.

 Sai Wan Swimming Shed

 Sai Wan Swimming Shed is the only shed that is still in service in Hong Kong.
-It was set by the government in the 1960s to 1970s in which regular swimming facilities weren't common.
-It is on the brink of the Hong Kong Island, outlining the Victoria Road and Mount Davis.
-It functions as a hybrid of swimming lot and photo-taking spot for photography lovers, for its vantage point which helps visitors see the small island to the West of the shed, the beacon and the sunset.
+It was created by the government in the 1960s to 1970s when regular swimming facilities weren't common.
+It is on the edge of the Hong Kong Island, outlining the Victoria Road and Mount Davis.
+It functions as a hybrid of swimming lot and spot for photography lovers, as its vantage point helps visitors see the small island to the West of the shed, the beacon and the sunset.
 Users could also get changed and store their personal belongings in the shed.
 After settling down, swimmers walk along the shed and start enjoying their laps.

 Accidents

 On 29 September 2007 in Victoria Road and Deep Water Bay, a swimmer drowned in an early morning accident.
 The swimmer, who worked in Sai Wan Swimming Shed, was swimming after work.
-She was sent to hospital after being rescued, however her situation was critical and she died that night.
+She was sent to hospital after being rescued but died that night.
 Another woman drowned while swimming at Deep Water Bay.

 Two elderly women drowned yesterday morning when swimming.
 A woman (Ms Zhang, 70) from the Swimming Shed drowned.
-It is reported that Zhang had developed swimming habits over 20 years.

 That accident happened at the Victoria Road Old Mount Village beach.
 It was administered by two committees.
 Members are mostly elders and are interested in early swimming and winter swimming.
-There is no lifeguard at the Swimming shed.
-Swimmers only take care of the friends of each other.
-Sometimes when vessels pass the sea waves can be rather high, though local people are accustomed to early morning swimming.
-They said that they do not travel too far as there are dangers and could be threatening.
+There is no lifeguard at the Swimming Shed.
+Swimmers only take care of their friends.
+Sometimes when vessels pass the sea waves can be rather high, though local people are accustomed to large waves.
+They said that they do not travel too far as that is dangerous.